ineffectivecoder/LDAPtickler/README.md

 ## Initial features:
 -[x] Prompt for user creds
 -[ ] Store creds in environment variable
 -[ ] Search and list specific types of objects
 -[ ] Support different bind types, Anonymous, Simple Bind, GSSAPI, and SASL
     - [x] anonymous
     - [x] simple
     - [x] ntlm
+    - [x] ntlm with PTH
     - [ ] GSSAPI
     - [ ] SASL
 -[ ] Support dumping the entire database
 -[x] Support ldaps and ldap

 ## Stretch goals

 - Allow for addition, deletion, and modification of existing LDAP entries
 - Potentially support BloodHound(Need to look into this more)